 - I believe in normalising donations as part of a healthy society.
 (This is a contingent stance; many of the causes I donate to have the goal of reducing the need for charitable donation, which I think is better than having a society which relies upon affluent guilt.)

-- I hope that by highlighting the causes I donate to I will encourage others to donate to them, which is good since I want those particular causes to succeed so the leverage is attractive to me.
+- I hope that by highlighting the causes I donate to, I will encourage others to donate to them, which is good since I want those particular causes to succeed so the leverage is attractive to me.